 Incomplete Grades: Incompletes are given at the discretion of the instructor of a course and should not be expected.
 Students granted an incomplete should complete a contract with the instructor outlining the work required and the timeline for completion.
 The timeline cannot exceed one calendar year.
 Once coursework has been fulfilled, a grade will be assigned.
 If the student does not complete coursework within the period stipulated by the instructor, the student may receive an unsatisfactory or failing grade for the course.
 In the case that the professor gives the student the full calendar year within which to complete the course, and the course is not complete within that time, the incomplete will become permanent and the student will have to re-take the course if it is a required course.
+The student must be registered for at least one graduate credit in the semester they complete the course work for the incomplete.
 The Department of English permits no more than three incompletes on a student's transcript at any time.